Stillwater–Ngākawau line: Operation

 Commodities such as coal, timber, and cement have been the mainstay of freight on the line, and in the 1950s, when coal was still shipped from Westport and Greymouth, the occasional closure of one port meant every operational locomotive on the West Coast was pushed into duty to haul coal up or down the SWL to the other port.
 Today, the coal traffic still exists in substantial quantities, but it is no longer shipped from West Coast ports; it is carried by train to the deep harbour in Lyttelton on the east coast.
+A 2017 report said the Stockton Mine is the main source of traffic and that, "if production were to drop significantly, the economic viability of the whole rail network west of Canterbury would be questionable."
+In 2019 there were 4 coal trains a day of 30 wagons, loading up to 72 tonnes gross and carrying up to 1,460t of coal per train.
+The Ngākawau-Lyttelton journey takes about 12½ hours for the 393 km.

 When the line was completed, UC class steam locomotives were utilised on the line, with the B and BA classes introduced in 1957.
 This was the last mainline duty performed by the B and BA locomotives, and as bridges on the SWL were strengthened, they were displaced in the 1960s by the heavier A and AB classes.
 In 1969, the SWL became one of the last lines in New Zealand to be dieselised, with the DJ class introduced.
 DJs were used in 1968, when the line was closed for over 3 weeks by the Inangahua Earthquake and which also caused a derailment.
+The quake damaged about 24 mi of the line.
 In the 1980s, DC locomotives were also placed into service on the line.